 Walmart Onn Android TV stick just leaked — Chromecast has a new cheap rival

-Walmart Onn Android TV stick
+Walmart Onn TV stick just hit the FCC

 Walmart appears to be working on its very first Android TV stick that is being labelled under Onn, the retailer's personal electronics and accessories brand.
-The news came following a recent FCC listing, originally spotted by Android TV Guide
+The news came following a recent FCC listing, originally spotted by Android TV Guide.

 Judging by the images submitted to the listing, Walmart's new TV stick looks like most streaming devices.
 Its dongle is just a tad smaller than the remote control and plugs into your TV via an HDMI port (as is the case with any streaming stick).
 The main image also suggests that the upcoming Onn TV stick will come with an HDMI extension cable, a micro-USB cable and a charging block.